scribblecrumb/clangen/docs/dev/writing/reference/writing-standards.md

 ### What are the "real world" counterparts of ClanGen conditions?

-Some of our conditions are named in a less scientific manner than their real-world counterparts, or are meant to be more "umbrella" terms for conditions that wouldn't be particularly diagnosable to cats living in a forest.
+Some of our conditions are named in a less scientific manner than their real-world counterparts, or are meant to be more "umbrella" terms for conditions that wouldn't be particularly diagnosable to cats living in the wild.

 | Condition Name       | Counterpart                                                                                                                                                                                                                                                                    |
 |----------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|